 |Service on Campus||Class||Study||Class||Service on Campus||Partial Service on Campus||Sabbath and Rest|

-After completing the One-Year Program at LeTourneau, our students can transfer up to 30 credits to any of our partner schools!
-From Cedarville University to Clarks Summit University, our students can take the skills and knowledge that they learned from LeTourneau into a Bachelor’s degree!
+Through our partnership with Eleven:6, our students can transfer up to 30 credits to any of our partner schools!
+Credits will be enrolled through Anchor Christian University, and all transfer agreements are handled through Anchor.
+From Cedarville University to Clarks Summit University, our students can take the skills and knowledge that they learned from LeTourneau into a Bachelor’s degree and further.

 We believe in a holistic education, and for that reason we have designed our curriculum to approach the study of scripture and its application to our lives in an integrated, specialized model of teaching.
 There are four distinct courses for the One-Year Program at LeTourneau—Redemptive History, Biblical Hermeneutics and Rhetoric, Theology and Philosophy, and Integrated Spiritual Formations.

 Within these four classes students will cover a comprehensive survey of the Old Testament, the New Testament, and Church History, along with learning the fundamentals of interpreting scripture and teaching.
 Students will also gain exposure to the breadth of Christian philosophy and theology, helping them to express the Christian Worldview as taught by Scripture in its application to personal holiness, evangelism, ethics, and counseling.
 The purpose of growing in our knowledge of God is to be transformed in the renewal of our minds, that we may love and cherish God as He is and to worship Him in Spirit and Truth.

 Tuition and Application